TouchBistro/tb/README.md

 `tb` is available through TouchBistro's `homebrew` tap.
 If you do not have homebrew, you can install it by going to [brew.sh](https://brew.sh)

+1. If you haven't setup the AWS CLI before see the [setup instructions](#aws-ecr).

-1. Add Touchbistro's tap to get access to all the available tools:
+2. Add Touchbistro's tap to get access to all the available tools:
     ```sh
     brew tap touchbistro/tap git@github.com:TouchBistro/homebrew-tap.git
     ```

-2. Create a GitHub Access Token
+3. Create a GitHub Access Token
-    - Create the token with the `repo` box checked in the list of premissions.
+    - Create the token with the `repo` box checked in the list of permissions.
 Follow the instructions [here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to learn more.
         - Make sure you copy the token when you create it!
     - After the token has been created, enable SSO for it.
     - Add the following to your `.bash_profile` or `.zshrc`: